epiecs/vaultwarden-server/README.md

 Have the CSR signed by your CA and put the certificate in the following location: `config/ssl/certs/vaultwarden.crt`

+#### Converting p7b certificates to crt

+`openssl pkcs7 -print_certs -in intermediate.p7b -out intermediate.crt`

+#### Adding the intermediate certificate to the vaultwarden certificate

+You can easily combine the certificate and intermediate certificate in 1 file.
+Just remember to place the intermediate certificate behind the vaultwarden certificate.

+`cat intermediate.crt >> vaultwarden.crt`

 ## Starting the services